COVID-19 Guidance and Reporting

 Additional Reporting for the Worksite

-Additional Reporting for Schools
+Additional Guidance for Schools

-Schools in the City of Pasadena must use the COVID-19 Line List Template (the spreadsheet may open at the bottom of a computer screen) to report.
+COVID-19 Line List Template (the spreadsheet may open at the bottom of a computer screen) to report.

-Schools in the County of Santa Barbara must report outbreaks.
+County of Santa Barbara must report

 Schools in Ventura County should report outbreaks to the COVID reporting portal here: SPOT